HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 3) A DOCTYPE token
    - If the DOCTYPE token's name is not "hvml", then there is a parse error; set the Document to quirks mode.
-   - Append a DocumentType node to the Document node, with the `name` attribute set to the name given in the DOCTYPE token, or the empty string if the name was missing; the `systemId` attribute set to the system identifier given in the DOCTYPE token, or the empty string if the system identifier was missing; and the other attributes specific to DocumentType objects set to null and empty lists as appropriate.
+   - Append a DocumentType node to the Document node, with the `name` attribute set to the name given in the DOCTYPE token, or the empty string if the name was missing; the `systemInfo` attribute set to the system information given in the DOCTYPE token, or the empty string if the system information was missing; and the other attributes specific to DocumentType objects set to null and empty lists as appropriate.
 Associate the DocumentType node with the Document object so that it is returned as the value of the `doctype` attribute of the Document object.
-   - If the value of `systemId` attribute of the DocumentType is not empty, then exact the attribute value for the prefix of HVML tag name and set the value of the `tagPrefix` attribute with the string.
+   - If the value of `systemInfo` attribute of the DocumentType is not empty, then exact the attribute value for the prefix of HVML tag name and set the value of the `tagPrefix` attribute with the string.
 Otherwise, set the `tagPrefix` attribute to the default prefix string (`v:`).
    - Then, switch the insertion mode to "before hvml".

 4) Anything else